coderefinery/git-intro/_episodes/07-aliases.md

 ---

-## Advanced git config (advanced or home exercise)
+## Advanced git configuration (advanced or home exercise)

-These are advanced aliases and config options.
+These are advanced aliases and configuration options.
 We won't explain them, but if you are bored, have some time, or want to go deeper, try to figure out what they do.
 You might want to check the git manual pages!